tytydraco/yessleep/out/My_girlfriend_killed_someone_in_front_of_me_She_says_that_shes_literally_Death.md

 I leaned forward, holding the flowers between us.
 "You can take me on a date tomorrow, though.
 We'll see how it goes."

-On the way home, I realized that the roses were made out of plastic.
+As I walked away, I realized that the roses were made out of plastic.
 They would never die.